nrkno/rfetch/README.md

 ## TODO:

-- Add check on missing AbortController, fetch, Promise for browser dist build
-- Test dist build
+- Test dist build in browser automated via jest + puppeteer
 - Add typings
 - More complete informations about how to use, and available options